Midhopestones

-Midhopestones (archaic Nether Midhope, also Middup, or Middop) is a village in the civil parish of Bradfield within the Stocksbridge and Upper Don electoral ward in the borough of the City of Sheffield, England.
+Midhopestones (archaic Nether Midhope, also Middup, or Middop) is a village partially in the civil parish of Bradfield within the Stocksbridge and Upper Don electoral ward in the borough of the City of Sheffield, England.

 Together with the nearby hamlet of Upper Midhope the two habitations have been collectively known as Midhope.

+The Boundary of the Metropolitan Borough of Barnsley and the City of Sheffield cuts through the Midhopestones.
+Upper Midhope has a Stocksbridge/Sheffield area code, Midhopestones a Penistone/Barnsley area code.